State-Space Representation of INGARCH Models and Their Application in Insurance: State-space representations and the weak stationarity of latent states

-Our next goal is to lift a M-LSSM satisfying the marginal linear relation \eqref{eq.e231} to an O-LSSM that satisfies the linear conditional-mean property \eqref{eq.e23}.
-As discussed in Remark \ref{rem.1}, one can lift any M-SSM to an O-SSM by specifying the copula.
-However, if one additionally specifies the condition
+Our next goal is to lift an M-LSSM satisfying the marginal linear relation \eqref{eq.e231} to an LSSM that satisfies the linear conditional-mean property \eqref{eq.e23}, both with identical sequences $(\Delta_t, c_t)_{t\in\mathbb{Z}}$.
+Note that \eqref{eq.e23} implies \eqref{eq.e231}.
+As discussed in Section \ref{sec.3.2}, one can lift any M-SSM to an SSM by specifying the copula.
+However, if one additionally imposes the condition \eqref{eq.e23} on the SSM, then the existence of such a lift is no longer guaranteed.

-as in \eqref{eq.e231} where $m_t(x) = \Delta_t x + c_t$, such a lift need not to exist.
-We hence seek conditions under which such a lift exists.
-The next result shows that a necessary requirement is the conditional convex ordering
+This subsection seeks conditions under which such a lift exists.
+Lemma \ref{cor:varNec} in \ref{app} shows that a necessary requirement is the conditional convex ordering

-If this convex ordering fails to hold on a set of histories $z_{\le t}$, with positive probability, then no O-SSM lift with the conditional mean as in \eqref{eq.232} exists.
+for given constants $\Delta_t, c_t\in\Real$.
+If this convex ordering fails to hold on a set of histories $z_{\le t}$, with positive probability, then no SSM lift with the conditional mean as in \eqref{eq.e23} exists.
 In particular, since the convex ordering implies the variance ordering, provided second moments exist, we also have the following conditional variance inequality